thpts/a_or_cname/README.md

 * `bin` - Collection of scripts to fetch data and perform ancillary tasks
 * `collector` - Executables for collecting DNS data
 * `data` - Output directory for data collected
-* `resources` - Holding directory for supplimentary data sets
+* `resources` - Holding directory for supplementary data sets

 ## Building and Running